rehierl/abstract-properties/14-x-types-of-properties/14-0-pre-order-traces/1-0-node-orders.md

 ```

 Recall that, embedding the document tree's child order into its tree order has
 the effect of reducing the amount of child nodes to no more than two.
-After all,
+That is,
 each node in the ordered document tree has its former next subsequent sibling
 and its former first child as its only child nodes.